-The following algorithm provides a pseudocode for training the Perceptron.
-A weight is initialized for each entry plus an additional weight for a constant bias which is almost always set to 1.0.
-Network activation at a given input model is calculated as follows:
+The following algorithm provides a pseudocode for learning the Perceptron.
+A weight is initialized for each input plus an additional weight for a constant bias which is almost always set to 1.0.
+Network activation at a given input pattern is calculated as follows:

 where n is the number of weights and entries, x_ki is the k-th attribute on the i-th entry pattern, and w_bias is the bias weight.
 The weights are updated as follows: